 If a grading error has been made, you should submit a re-grade request via GradeScope (or on paper).
 Students who submit items for re-grading understand that the instructor may re-grade the entire test/homework and the score may go up or down.
-Regrade requests must be submitted within 7 days of return of the graded item (unless this extends past the last day of the quarter), and may not be processed until the end of the quarter, and at that time there will be no regrades for a student with an A or A+.
-Regrades are not accepted after the last day of the quarter.
+Regrade requests may not be processed until the end of the quarter, and at that time there will be no regrades for a student with an A or A+.